by Jason Wasserman MD PhD FRCPC

 Mismatch repair (MMR) testing is performed on colon cancers to identify patients who may have Lynch syndrome, also known as hereditary nonpolyposis colorectal cancer (HNPCC).
 Lynch syndrome is a genetic disorder that increases the risk of developing various types of cancer, including colon cancer, endometrial cancer, ovarian cancer, gastric cancer, and others.

 The most common way to test for mismatch repair proteins is to perform a test called immunohistochemistry.
 This test allows pathologists to see if the tumour cells are producing all four mismatch repair proteins.
-Most reports will list all four proteins and say whether each is “retained” (normal production) or “deficient” (lost or not produced).
+A normal result will say that the protein is retained or expressed.
+An abnormal result will say that there is a loss of the protein or that the protein is deficient.

 The pathologic stage is not reported on a biopsy specimen.
 It is only reported when the entire tumour has been removed in an excision or resection specimen.

-Medullary carcinoma of the colon is given a tumour stage between 1 and 4 based on the distance the cancer cells have spread from the mucosa into the wall of the colon or surrounding tissues (depth of invasion).
+Medullary carcinoma of the colon is given a tumour stage between 1 and 4 based on the depth of invasion (the distance the cancer cells have spread from the mucosa into the wall of the colon or surrounding tissues).

 Medullary carcinoma of the colon is given a nodal stage between 0 and 2 based on whether any cancer cells were found in any of the lymph nodes examined or the finding of tumour deposits.
 If no cancer cells were found in any of the lymph nodes examined, the nodal stage is N0.
 If no lymph nodes were sent for pathologic examination, the nodal stage cannot be determined and is listed as NX.